zXAP/-LoginPro/tessnet2/readme.txt

-You need .NET 2.0 and C++ runtime or .NET 3.5
+You need .NET 2.0 and C++ runtime or .NET 3.5 (it in